zschocke2/courses-part-1-workshop-handleseminar-halle-2019-zschocke/chapter1.md

 1. Create a time series from 0 to 3600 seconds with a sampling rate of 32 Hz.
 Store it to ```time_rs``` (rs = resampled)
 2. Use the ```approx()``` function to create a resampled signal!
 Store it to ```signal_approx```.
 3. ```approx()``` will return a nested list.
 To access the new hf-values, you have to use ```signal_approx$y```.
 Store it to ```hf_rs```.
-4. Plot the resampled data.
+4. Plot the first ten seconds of the resampled data to see how the resampling worked.

 `@hint`